While Gabe Newell Relaxes on a Pile of Money, STS Volunteers Are Being Harassed

 It was not really a hobby, or, maybe, if we want to stretch the concept of hobby, it might have been in the initial stages.
 However, the more time we spent translating, the more we realized that it was a fully fledged job, with responsibilities.

 The initial enthusiasm faded away and we felt we had the right to start getting paid.
 Also, we wanted to include in our résumés that we used to translate for Valve, naively thinking that this was going to be an asset.
-We found out only later that people (such as Riccardo Rapuano) who put in their linkedin profiles that they translated for Valve were reprimanded.
+We found out only later that people (such as Riccardo Rapuano) who put in their LinkedIn profiles that they translated for Valve were reprimanded.
 I can go as far as to say that our translations were superior to agencies translations.

 Translation agencies charged a lot of money and they didn’t have all the contextual references that we, being gamers, have.
 Not to mention that we knew the platform so well that we could guess immediately if a translation was going to create problems because it wouldn’t fit in a given image.”

-Victor: “Torsten is the head of the STS and supervisor.
+Victor: “He is the head of the STS and supervisor.
 One thing that is very important to mention here is that Valve prides itself on having a flat structure, meaning, no bosses and no hierarchy.
 This could not be further from the truth.

 He always reassured us that he would find a solution that would be beneficial for all of us.